 Body odor is described as a perceived unpleasant smell our bodies can give off when bacteria that live on the skin break down sweat into acids.
 It may be accompanied by excessive sweat, but not always, as body odor and perspiration are not exactly the same thing, just related bodily functions.
 And as it turns out, sweat isn’t really what you smell when you sense body odor.
-“Sweat itself is virtually odorless to humans; it is the rapid multiplication of bacteria in the presence of sweat and what they do (break sweat down into acids) that eventually causes the unpleasant smell.”
+It’s actually bacteria causes the unpleasant aroma.

 So what causes the foul-smelling bacteria in your blood, sweat and skin?
 It could be the result of medication, an infection, a bad reaction to the clothing you are wearing, a lack of deodorant…OR it could be caused by something you ate.